CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/SYS.2.2.3 Clients on Windows 10.txt

 #### SYS.2.2.3.A1 Planning the use of cloud services

 Windows 10-based devices are closely interlinked with the cloud services of the manufacturer Microsoft.
-Therefore, before using Windows 10-based devices, it is MUST be strategically determined which cloud services are or should be used.
+Therefore, prior to using Windows 10-based devices, it is MUST be strategically determined which cloud services are or should be used.

 #### SYS.2.2.3.A2 Appropriate selection of Windows 10 version and procurement